NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 dict, or list of MinMaxInt dicts): Step on which the placer should release its held object.
 This number must be a step after the end of the placer's downward movement.
 Default: At the end of the placer's downward movement
+- `empty_placer` (bool, or list of bools): If True, the placer will not hold/drop an object.
+Cannot be used in combination with any of the placed_object_* config options.
+Default: False
 - `end_height`: (float, or list of floats, or [MinMaxFloat](#MinMaxFloat)
 dict): Height at which the placer should release its held object.
 Alternatively, one can use the `end_height_relative_object_label`.